 The main issue with PAR Meters is that they are expensive.
 If you are going for a heavy SPS tank or large mixed reef setup, it might be worthwhile to purchase one given a $200 investment could save you thousands of dollars in lost corals.
-We would recommend an Apogee PAR meter if you are looking for one.
+We would recommend an Apogee PAR meter (Quick Note – This post includes affiliate links for which I may make a small commission at no extra cost to you should you make a purchase) if you are looking for one.

 If you cannot afford one, it may be possible to get one from a hobbyist club or a fellow reefer.
-The best bet however, is to just avoid the very high end of the LED market as they typically are too intense for most reefers needs and will likely need to be dialed back to work on your tank.
-Kessil with it's simple to use adjustments, even spread, and less intensity is best suited for those who want as plug and play of a LED fixture as possible.
-Even the AP700 is a strong consideration for SPS heavy tanks and it's PAR testings have shown a very even distribution of PAR.
-At the end of the day, we have to keep in mind that too much lighting will kills your corals much faster than too little light.
+The best bet, however, is to just avoid the very high end of the LED market as they typically are too intense for most reefers’ needs and will likely need to be dialed back to work on your tank.
+Kessil with its simple-to-use adjustments even spread, and less intensity is best suited for those who want as plug-and-play LED fixtures as possible.
+Even the AP700 is a strong consideration for SPS heavy tanks and its PAR testings have shown a very even distribution of PAR.
+At the end of the day, we have to keep in mind that too much light will kill your corals much faster than too little light.

 We hope this will help you in your decision on selecting a fixture.
 If you have any questions about your potential purchase, leave us a comment below.
 If you already have an LED fixture, please leave us a comment and explain why you came to the decision of purchasing your fixture.